The textiles industry has rapidly become one of the most polluting industries in the world

 Impacts of Textile Waste

-Concurrently, aggravated by increased populations and a fast fashion model of production and consumption, the volumes of post-industrial, pre-consumer and post-consumer textile waste continues to grow year upon year.
+Concurrently, aggravated by increased populations and a fast fashion model of production and consumption, the volumes of post-industrial, pre-consumer and post-consumer textile waste continue to grow year upon year.
 Today, 20 million tonnes of textiles are being landfilled or incinerated every year in the EU and US alone.
 An estimated 95% of all these textiles, could be re-worn or recycled (Source).

 The Potential of High-Value recycling